Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 {\it Simulation method.}---\ We investigate the $\sqsNN$ dependence of the measures~\eqref{eq:V3}--\eqref{eq:tau} in central Au\;\!+\;\!Au collisions.
-We employ a microscopic transport model JAM~\cite{Nara:1999dz,JAM} and generate 1000 collision events with the impact parameter less than $3\;{\rm fm}$, which roughly corresponds to the top 5\% centrality cut.
-The simulations are performed with version 2.5743 in the default setting, unless otherwise stated.
-This version incorporates the recently implemented covariant cascade algorithm~\cite{Nara:2023vrq} and the Lorentz-vector version of the relativistic molecular dynamics (RQMDv) with the mean field of the soft momentum-dependent potential~\cite{Nara:2021fuu,Nara:2022kbb}.
-As shown in Refs.~\cite{Nara:2021fuu,Nara:2022kbb}, RQMDv can successfully reproduce various experimental data, such as the collision energy dependencies of the directed flows of protons and $\Lambda$ over a wide range of collision energies.
+We employ a microscopic transport model JAM~\cite{Nara:1999dz,JAM} and generate one thousand collision events with the impact parameter less than $3\;{\rm fm}$, which roughly corresponds to the top 5\% centrality cut.
+The simulations are performed with the default setting of the version 2.5743, unless otherwise stated.
+This version incorporates the recently-implemented covariant cascade algorithm~\cite{Nara:2023vrq} and the Lorentz-vector version of the relativistic molecular dynamics (RQMDv) with the mean field of a soft momentum-dependent potential~\cite{Nara:2021fuu,Nara:2022kbb}.
+As shown in Refs.~\cite{Nara:2021fuu,Nara:2022kbb}, RQMDv can successfully reproduce various experimental data, such as the collision energy dependencies of the directed flows of protons and $\Lambda$ over a wide range of collision energies~\footnote{Nonetheless, we remind that the first-principle calculation of the equation of state of dense QCD matter is unavailable and cannot reject the possibility that other modellings or parametrizations would be able to fit the data.
+Therefore, we need to keep in mind that our results would still contain some uncertainties, which we left for future work to be removed. }.